-Bachelor of Games and Interactive Environments (Software Technologies)
+Bachelor of Games and Interactive Environments (Game Design)

 - Cover both the technical and creative aspects of games development.

-- Be prepared for a career in games design, special effects developer, or mobile entertainment developer.
+- Be prepared for a career in games design, animator, special effects developer, or mobile entertainment developer.

 - QUT’s Bachelor of Games and Interactive Environments degree is the most successful degree of its kind in Queensland, with strong connections to local games industries, as well as other industry partners in game-based technology.